rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

     enter the verification code from the OTP device that you paired with your account.

-### Change default multi-factor authentication method
+### Change default multifactor authentication method

-If your account has been configured with both SMS and OTP devices, you can select the default multi-factor authentication method from the **My Profile & Settings** page.
+If your account has been configured with both SMS and OTP devices, you can select the default multifactor authentication method from the **My Profile & Settings** page.

 1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com).